Rhinemann/mage-hack/src/chapters/Distinctions.typ

   - The Awakened group you are affiliated with anf your position in it

-  - Your Focus through which you perform magick
+  - Your focus through which you perform magick

   Each of your distinctions benefits from the Hinder SFX by default, and may have a number of SFX locked as well.